smithy-lang/smithy-kotlin/docs/design/request-compression-trait.md

 ```

 ### Testing
 Testing is done using both unit tests and Smithy HTTP protocol compliance tests.
-The SDK unit tests are used to verify behaviour and ensure it doesn't drift over time.
+The SDK unit tests are used to verify behavior and ensure it doesn't drift over time.
 Smithy HTTP protocol tests are used to test the behavior in a more integrated way.

 ## References
 [Smithy request compression trait](https://smithy.io/2.0/spec/behavior-traits.html?highlight=requestcompression#requestcompression-trait)